JarvisPrestidge/twitch-comment-downloader/CONTRIBUTING.md

-# Contributing to twitch-vod-downloader
+# Contributing to twitch-comment-downloader

 First and foremost, thank you!
-We appreciate that you want to contribute to twitch-vod-downloader, your time is valuable, and your contributions mean a lot to us.
+We appreciate that you want to contribute to twitch-comment-downloader, your time is valuable, and your contributions mean a lot to us.

 ## Important!